 Wind is nothing but moving air, that blows at different speeds and different directions.

 WHERE DOES WIND COME FROM ?

 It is the heat from the Sun that makes the Earth’s winds.
 It starts off by the Sun heating the land, which in turn heats up the air above it.
 This warm air spreads out and gets lighter, and as it gets lighter, it also rises, allowing colder heavier air from cooler areas to rush in as wind.

-Then you have the Sun heating up areas near the Equator, more than it would at areas near the poles, which means winds are forever blowing from one place to another.
+You also have the Sun heating up areas near the Equator, more than it would at areas near the poles, meaning that winds are forever blowing from one place to another.

 The speed of the wind is determined by how different the temperature is between the cool and warm air that is pushing against each other, which means the bigger the temperature difference, the faster the wind will blow.